|Geographic atrophy (GA) is considered late stage dry age related macular degeneration.|

 These changes in the RPE may stabilize or they may progress.
 "Degeneration of RPE cells leads to the death of rods and codes.
 What an eye doctor sees in a dilated eye exam in a patient with GA is like a continent of atrophy surrounded by a sea of retina.
 The continent appears different from the surrounding retina because of the loss of the pigmented RPE cells.
 Areas of geographic atrophy look whiter than the surrounding retina."

-Janet Sunness, M. D. and head of Hoover Low Vision Services at the Greater Baltimore Medical Center
+Janet Sunness, M. D. director of Hoover Low Vision Services at the Greater Baltimore Medical Center